harsha20599/edyst-s19-diy-pokedex/backend/README.md

 # Pokedex
 This repository contains pokemon API service.
-Where, the GET request on `/api/pokemon/:id` on port `8006` returns the pokemon details based on the id. on running this API call,
+Where, the GET request on `/api/pokemon/:id` on port `8006` returns the pokemon details based on the id.

+  On running this API call,
   ```url
     localhost:8006/api/pokemon/25
   ```